jeannetian/jeannetian/README.md

 ## Hi there 👋

-I'm Jeanne, a self-taugh web developer working with:
+I'm Jeanne, a self-taught web developer working with:

 - Ruby and Ruby on Rails
 - Turbo and Stimulus for sprinkles (✨) of JavaScript
-- Minitest for testing
 - CSS for the frontend

 I'm creating an open-source personnal finance web application! 👀